 When using distances between two points (e.g., from the origin to the destination of the trip, from either home or work to the closest station), the straight line distance between the two points was calculated.
-The question was whether travellers access the distance between two points as a straight line or as the length in the transport network.
+The question was whether travellers assess the distance between two points as a straight line or as the length in the transport network.
 However, to find the travelled distance the route actually travelled needs to be identified and the reconstruction of this route is a rather difficult task.
 For trips using public transportation, information on the route choice is in the data and could be used for reconstruction of the route and calculation of the exact travelled distance.
 For trips using private vehicles, the route choice is not known and many assumptions had to be made to reconstruct routes.
 When answering the questionnaire, people describe how long each part of the trip is in kilometres and minutes.
 This measure is very uncertain since people often have an incorrect perception of especially their travel length (Ankomah et al. 1995, Walmsley and Jenkins 1992) and is therefore also deselected.
 When using straight line distance, there is a problem in the fact that short and long distances may not be exactly comparable since people travelling long distances often use the primary road network for a great part of the trip, making it possible to travel in rather straight lines, while for the short trips people use the secondary road network with more detours.
+However the fact that Denmark is a country consisting of Islands and having many fjords etc. could cause the long distance trips to be different from the straight line distance.
 Considering the above, it was chosen to use the straight line distance.
 The coordinates given in the TU data is an exact measure and the straight line distance is comparable from one trip to another.